Schutzstaffel: Ideology

-The SS ideology included the application of brutality and terror as a solution to military and political problems.
+The SS ideology included the application of brutality and terror as a solution to military and political issues.
 The SS stressed total loyalty and obedience to orders unto death.
 Hitler used this as a powerful tool to further his aims and those of the Nazi Party.
-The SS was entrusted with the commission of atrocities, illegal activities, and war crimes.
-Himmler once wrote that an SS man "hesitates not for a single instant, but executes unquestioningly ..." any Führer-Befehl (Führer order).
+The SS was entrusted with the commission of war crimes such as the murder of Jewish civilians.
+Himmler once wrote that an SS man "hesitates not for a single instant, but executes unquestioningly..." any Führer-Befehl (Führer order).
 Their official motto was "Meine Ehre heißt Treue" (My Honour is Loyalty).

-As part of its race-centric functions during World War II, the SS oversaw the isolation and displacement of Jews from the populations of the conquered territories, seizing their assets and deporting them to concentration camps and ghettos, where they were used as slave labor or immediately killed.
+As part of its race-centric functions during World War II, the SS oversaw the isolation and displacement of Jews from the populations of the conquered territories, seizing their assets and deporting them to concentration camps and ghettos, where they were used as slave labour or immediately murdered.
 Chosen to implement the Final Solution ordered by Hitler, the SS were the main group responsible for the institutional murder and democide of more than 20 million people during the Holocaust, including approximately 5.2 million to 6 million Jews and 10.5 million Slavs.
 A significant number of victims were members of other racial or ethnic groups such as the 258,000 Romani.
-The SS was involved in murdering people viewed as threats to race hygiene or Nazi ideology, including the mentally or physically handicapped, homosexuals, and political dissidents.
+The SS was involved in murdering people viewed as threats to race hygiene or Nazi ideology, including the mentally or physically disabled, homosexuals, and political dissidents.
 Members of trade unions and those perceived to be affiliated with groups that opposed the regime (religious, political, social, and otherwise), or those whose views were contradictory to the goals of the Nazi Party government, were rounded up in large numbers; these included clergy of all faiths, Jehovah's Witnesses, Freemasons, Communists, and Rotary Club members.
-According to the judgments rendered at the Nuremberg trials, as well as many war crimes investigations and trials conducted since then, the SS was responsible for the majority of Nazi war crimes.
-In particular, it was the primary organization that carried out the Holocaust.
+According to the judgements rendered at the Nuremberg trials, as well as many war crimes investigations and trials conducted since then, the SS was responsible for the majority of Nazi war crimes.
+In particular, it was the primary organisation that carried out the Holocaust.